The big open skies of the North York Moors are breathtaking by day and also by night when the dark sky panorama is revealed.

 There are a number of astro websites and apps for smart phones and tablets which are well worth looking at, helping you to understand the night sky and providing alerts on the latest astronomical happenings.

 The further north you are and the darker your sky, the more chance you have of seeing the magic of Aurora.
-The Northern Lights are certainly visible from the North York Moors, with some good displays seen recently on the coast.
-As it is difficult to predict when they'll occur, you can sign up for alerts:
+The northern lights are certainly visible from the North York Moors, with some good displays seen recently on the coast.
+As it is difficult to predict when they'll occur, sign up for alerts, which will give you a few hour's notice:

 - AuroraWatchUK – follow them on twitter or download an app for various smartphones